-In AnQiCMS, flexible content permission control is a key factor in achieving differentiated operation, content monetization, and enhancing user experience.If you want to display different content for different user groups, such as ordinary visitors, registered members, or VIP users, AnQiCMS provides a complete user group and VIP level management function, making the refined distribution of content easily accessible.
+In AnQiCMS, flexible content permission control is a key factor in achieving differentiated operations, content monetization, and improving user experience.If you wish to display different content for different user groups, such as visitors, registered members, or VIP users, AnQiCMS provides a complete user group and VIP level management function, making the refined distribution of content easily accessible.

-AnQiCMS's one of the core strengths is its powerful 'User Group Management and VIP System'.This feature allows you to group users of the website and define specific permission levels for each group.This mechanism is not only suitable for fine-grained division of backend administrator permissions, but also extends to the control of front-end content display, allowing you to decide what content users can see based on their identity or their VIP level.The ultimate user value lies in the fact that you can easily build paid content, membership services, thereby effectively realizing content monetization and user loyalty management.
+One of the core strengths of AnQiCMS is its powerful "User Group Management and VIP System".This feature allows you to group users of the website and define specific permission levels for each group.This mechanism is not only applicable to the fine-grained division of backend administrator permissions, but also extends to the display control of front-end content, allowing you to decide what content users can see based on their identity or their VIP level.The ultimate user value lies in the fact that you can easily build paid content, membership services, thereby effectively realizing content monetization and user loyalty management.

-The key to implementing content display permission control lies in two core elements: the 'ReadLevel' attribute of the content itself, and the 'Level' associated with the 'User Group' the user belongs to.AnQiCMS is exactly through comparing these two levels to determine whether the content is visible to the current user.
+The key to implementing content display permission control lies in two core elements: the 'ReadLevel' attribute of the content itself, as well as the 'Level' associated with the user group the user belongs to.AnQiCMS is exactly through comparing these two levels to determine whether the content is visible to the current user.

-Firstly, you need to start building or perfecting your user groups and VIP levels in the AnQiCMS backend management system.
+First, you need to start establishing or improving your user group and VIP level system in the AnQiCMS backend management system.

-1. Define user groups and VIP levels:In the "User Management" or related modules in the background, you will find the entry for user groups or VIP levels.Here, you can create multiple user groups, such as "General VisitorAssign a clear name for each user group and assign a numeric 'level' identifier.
+Define user groups and VIP levels:In the background, under the 'User Management' or related modules, you will find the entry for user groups or VIP level settings.Here, you can create multiple user groups, such as 'General Visitor', 'Registered Member', 'Junior VIP', 'Senior VIP', and so on.Assign a clear name to each user group and assign a numeric "level" identifier.
+For example:

-These levels are usually incremental, and the higher the level, the greater the theoretical content access rights.
-Ensure that these levels are clearly set to facilitate subsequent content matching.
+These levels are usually increasing, and the higher the level, the theoretically greater the content access permissions.
+Ensure that these levels are set clearly for easy content matching in the future.

-2. Manage user and level association:Users registered can be automatically assigned to a user group by default (such as "Registered Member").For VIP users, you can manually assign through the backend or combine with the AnQiCMS paid content feature to automatically upgrade to the corresponding VIP user group after the user purchases the VIP service.
+Manage user and level association:After the user registers, the system can automatically assign them to a user group (such as "Registered Member").For VIP users, you can manually allocate from the background, or combine with AnQiCMS's paid content feature to automatically upgrade to the corresponding VIP user group after the user purchases the VIP service.

-After your user system is set up, the next step is to set the corresponding access barriers for the content on the website.
+After completing the construction of your user system, the next step is to set the corresponding access barriers for the content on the website.

-When you post or edit articles, products, or any content, AnQiCMS allows you to set a property named 'Document Reading Level' (ReadLevel) for each article or product.This 'ReadLevel' is the minimum access permission requirement for the content.
+When you publish or edit articles, products, or any other content, AnQiCMS allows you to set a property named "Document Reading Level" (ReadLevel) for each article or product.This "ReadLevel" is the minimum access permission requirement for the content.

 For example:

-• An article of free news copy, which can be set 'ReadLevel' to 0 (visible to all visitors).
+- A free news article can be set to 'ReadLevel' 0 (visible to all visitors).

-• An in-depth industry report, may need to be set as “ReadLevel” 2 (visible only to VIPs and above).
+- A deep industry report may need to be set to 'ReadLevel' 2 (visible only to初级VIP and above).

-• An exclusive VIP product page, can be set to 'ReadLevel' as 3 (visible only to senior VIP users).
+- A VIP exclusive product page, can be set to 'ReadLevel' as 3 (visible only to senior VIP users).

-This property is usually set in the "Other Parameters" or similar custom field area of the content editing interface.Through this way, each piece of content has a clear access threshold.
+This property is usually set in the 'Other Parameters' or similar custom field area of the content editing interface.In this way, each piece of content has a clear access threshold.

 Implement content display logic in the front-end template.

-The following is an example of logic for controlling content display permissions on a document detail page (for example,archive/detail.html):
+The following is an example of logic to control content display permissions on a document detail page (for examplearchive/detail.html) as an example:

 {# 获取当前登录用户的ID,假设为 currentUserId #}